5jt/dyalog-cookbook/code/markapl/Files/ReadMe.md

 <a id="markapl" class="autoheaderlink"><h1>MarkAPLstrong></p>
 ~~~

 Note that not only the HTML but also a namespace `ns` is returned which, among other stuff, has a variable `report` that might carry warnings and report errors.
-Ideally `reports` is empty.
+Ideally `report` is empty.

 This way of calling `Markdown2HTML` relies entirely on defaults.
 If you are not happy with those you must specify a parameter space via the left argument.
 The next topic explain how to do that.